-How do you know if you need a water conditioner?
+How do you know if you need a water softener?
 There are a variety of problems that can make water objectionable.
 Some are obvious, others unnoticeable.
 The obvious ones are easy: scale build up, foul odor, discoloration of the water, cloudiness, sediment, etc. Others may not be apparent, but can be determined by testing or by reviewing a water quality report.
 Examples of these issues include bacteria, radium, radon, arsenic, nitrates, heavy metals, disinfection by products (contaminants created with disinfectants like chlorine interact with bacteria), pesticides or pharmaceuticals.
 Water treatment alternatives are available for all types of contaminant removal.
-Find out more with a Free Water Analysis.
+Find out more with a Free Water Test.

 The most common treatment option is a water softener, which will treat all the water in your home.
 As water travels through the water softener, ion exchange occurs, with the sodium ions being exchanged for the calcium and magnesium ions, which become trapped in a resin bed.
 Once the water softener’s sodium ions are depleted, more are created through a process called regeneration.
 The residual calcium and magnesium are flushed from the system.